-The Benefits of a BS in Biomedical Engineering Degree at GCU
+The Benefits of Earning a BS in Biomedical Engineering Degree from GCU

 Biomedical engineering is a broad, interdisciplinary field that merges the studies of biology, medicine and engineering.
 It’s a career path that is well-suited to curious students who want to advance human health and improve the lives of others.
-The Bachelor of Science in Biomedical Engineering program at Grand Canyon University trains future biomedical engineers to make positive, meaningful contributions to the healthcare field.
+The Bachelor of Science in Biomedical Engineering degree at Grand Canyon University (GCU) trains future biomedical engineers to make positive, meaningful contributions to the healthcare field.

 This bachelor’s degree is offered by the College of Science, Engineering and Technology.
-Students prepare to improve patient care by learning the principles of biomedical research, and the design, development and manufacture of medical and diagnostic devices.
-Develop an understanding of related disciplines, including computer programming, physics and chemistry, while deepening your comprehension of biomedical engineering essentials.
+In this program, you will prepare to improve patient care by learning the principles of biomedical research, and the design, development and manufacture of medical and diagnostic devices.
+You’ll develop an understanding of related disciplines, including computer programming, physics and chemistry, while deepening your comprehension of biomedical engineering essentials.

-The BS in biomedical engineering degree at GCU blends instructional coursework with real-world, hands-on learning experiences.
-Students graduate with a framework of professional skills relevant to the workplace.
+The undergraduate biomedical engineering degree at GCU blends instructional coursework with real-world, hands-on learning experiences.
+You will graduate with a framework of professional skills relevant to the workplace.
 There is an emphasis on ethical decision-making and servant leadership.
-Students are encouraged to explore topics through the lens of the Christian perspective.
+You are encouraged to explore topics through the lens of the Christian perspective.

 Combine your passion for engineering innovations with an enduring commitment to make a positive contribution to the world.
-The rigorous STEM curriculum is enriched with coursework intended to develop students’ communication, project management, creativity, analytical reasoning and ethical problem-solving skills.
-Students have many opportunities to work collaboratively with their peers as part of a team working toward a shared objective.
+The rigorous STEM curriculum is enriched with coursework intended to develop your communication, project management, creativity, analytical reasoning and ethical problem-solving skills.
+You will have many opportunities to work collaboratively with your peers as part of a team working toward a shared objective.

-In courses such as Medical Physiology, Biomaterials, Survey of Tissue Engineering and Biomedical Design Elements, students acquire core competencies that include the following:
+In courses such as Medical Physiology, Biomaterials, Survey of Tissue Engineering and Biomedical Design Elements, you will acquire core competencies that include the following:

 - How biocompatible materials can be used to replace or come in contact with living systems, and how to draft regulatory-compliant documents pertaining to biomaterials